-Since June 2001, the Company has significantly increased its asset base by investing, on a leveraged basis, additional equity capital raised through public offerings of Common Stock.
+The Company has, over time, significantly increased its asset base by investing, on a leveraged basis, additional equity capital raised through public offerings and other issuances of Common Stock and Preferred Stock.
 As a result, the Company has experienced significant growth in assets and earnings.
-The Company's total assets were \$4.564 billion at December 31, 2003, compared to \$3.603 billion at December 31, 2002.
-At December 31, 2003, 99.3% of the Company's assets consisted of Agency MBS and MBS-related receivables, AAA rated MBS and cash.
-At December 31, 2003, the Company also had indirect interests in three multi-family apartment properties, containing a total of 521 rental units, located in Georgia, North Carolina and Nebraska.
-The Company currently holds its investments in these remaining properties for investment purposes.
+The Company's total assets were \$6.914 billion at December 31, 2004, compared to \$4.565 billion at December 31, 2003.
+At December 31, 2004, 99.3% of the Company's assets consisted of Agency MBS, AAA-rated MBS, MBS-related receivables and cash.
+At December 31, 2004, the Company also had indirect interests in three multi-family apartment properties, containing a total of 520 rental units, located in Georgia, North Carolina and Nebraska and \$6.0 million of non-Agency MBS rated below AAA.